 64 Audio A18t

-The A18t is to me the most resolving and balanced sounding monitor out there, with the absolute best treble ever paired with the most impressive sound stage of all.
+The A18t is to be the most resolving and balanced sounding monitor out there, with the absolute best treble ever paired with the most impressive sound stage of all.
 Bass that goes deep and is dynamically liquid and realistic.
 Thick and life-like mids on top of that.
 Within 30 seconds you can change the signature of it from powerful bass to the richest treble by going from the M20 to the M15 module.
-These and many more reasons made the A18 Tzar go directly to my short-list for Custom In Ear Monitor of the year (2017)!
+These and many more reasons made the A18 Tzar go directly to my short-list for Custom In-Ear Monitor of the year (2017)!

 What an exceptional monitor the Unique Melody Mason V3+ is.
 I was expecting a lot as I already love the Maestro V1 and the V3, but the Mason V3+ is the best so far.

 The Mason V3+ plays well with all the sources I used it with and it certainly is one of the very best CIEMs on the market at this point.
 A top quality monitor with these high-end qualities doesn’t come cheap, but what you get in return is one of the very best IEMs out there